 The winner scoops approximately £350,000 more than the horse that finishes second, which makes even the narrowest of victories, like the one achieved by Neptune Collonges at the expense of Sunnyhillboy in 2012, extremely profitable for the winner.

-Third place also secures a healthy check of £100,000, while the top-10 finishers at the Grand National all receive prize money, meaning 25% of the runners will end the race with something to celebrate.
+Third place also secures a healthy cheque of £100,000, while the top 10 finishers at the Grand National all receive prize money, meaning 25% of the runners will end the race with something to celebrate.